 Chemical DPC installation can vary in price depending on many variables, including:

 The only way to truly know the price is to get a quote from a qualified professional like our team here at Garratt’s Damp & Timber.
-Get in touch with us today for a free survey and quote for your property and we will supply you with bespoke advice tailored to your damp concerns.
+Get in touch with us today for a survey and quote for your property and we will supply you with bespoke advice tailored to your damp concerns.